 While most of these waterfalls are located in Western North Carolina (especially near Asheville and in the High Country), you will be surprised to see a couple that are easily reachable via day trips from Charlotte or Raleigh and/or Durham in Central North Carolina.

-Before we get started, please remember that this is a growing list and that we decided not to include multiple falls found in one park.
+Before we get started, please remember that this is a growing list and that we decided not to include multiple falls in a single park.

 Whether you’re a new resident, a frequent visitor, or a local, we’re leaving no detail behind.
 If you live in North Carolina and are wondering, “What are the best waterfalls near me?” we know this NC travel guide will help you out!